 Hope comes into focus when God nurtures that hope.
 America is in a dire need of a regathering to God.
 Such a time was seen on America's 9/11 devastation.
 Uncertainty came into focus at its initial offset.
 Again, the words of the Psalmist: "Why are you cast down (or in despair)?
 And why are you disquieted?
 Hope you in God" (Psalm 42:5).

-America rose from the ashes of 9/11 and there was a temporally regathering to God.
-But when things begin to quiet down; and the fear dissipated, people began to put God aside once again.
+America rose from the ashes of 9/11 and there was a regathering to God.
+But when things begin to quiet down; and the fear dissipated, people began to put God aside.

 I believe God is attempting to bring America back to its former status in Him.
 I believe that hope versus despair can only come though Him.
 I believe it will take more than man to accomplish this; it will take God's divine intervention.